||Non-Instructional Academic Staff

 ||Annual, Fixed-term Terminal

-- Serve as simulator operator by programming, testing and running scenarios with faculty instructors, assuring that the facility and equipment are set up for teaching sessions.
-Understand the use and operation of different simulator technologies ranging from anatomic models and task trainers to screen-based simulations to full body patient simulators and virtual reality surgical simulators.
-Possess the skills and knowledge needed to function in the role of Simulation Server Administrator.
+- Programs simulator software to model simulator's physiological response to instructor specifications.
+Understands the use and operation of different simulator technologies ranging from anatomic models and task trainers to screen-based simulations to full body patient simulators and virtual reality surgical simulators.

 - Work with Information Technology to acquire and install digital audiovisual hardware and software systems to record simulated sessions with subsequent editing and transfer into an archival format for analysis.